Skip to main content

 Privacy, Compliance, and Data Residency

-SOC 2 Type II + HIPAA-eligible.
-Confluence (Atlassian Cloud), Notion, Guru, Document360, Bloomfire all publish current SOC 2 Type II reports.
-Confluence and Notion offer HIPAA Business Associate Agreements on enterprise tiers; Bloomfire ships HIPAA-eligible deployments out of the box.
+SOC 2 Type II and HIPAA eligibility are table stakes for enterprise buyers.
+Confluence (Atlassian Cloud), Notion, Guru, Document360, and Bloomfire all publish current SOC 2 Type II reports.
+Confluence and Notion offer HIPAA Business Associate Agreements on enterprise tiers.
+Bloomfire ships HIPAA-eligible deployments out of the box.

-AI-training opt-out.
+AI-training opt-out is now standard in the serious KM category.
 Notion, Confluence, Guru, Document360, and Atlas all state that customer content is not used to train third-party foundation models.

 For regulated industries (health, finance, public sector), Confluence Data Center on-premises and Bloomfire HIPAA are the safest choices.